rudipsq/restaurant-1/notes.md

 # BUGS:

 - arrow cant be accessed when scrolled down a bit: padding of #willkommen over arrow button
+- alle speisen button on mobile on wrong location

 # TODO: